 - Online Tools

 - Desktop Tools

 The most common HTTP request tool is Online Request Tools.
 These tools are easy to use and produce a clean outputs.
 These are not necessarily the best tools because they are limited to the basis HTTP requests and therefore cannot run scripts, generate reports, or create web socket connections.
 But, as the most common HTTP request tools, we felt best to give an intro to the most commonly uses tools before getting more specific.

-The Hurls.it option is the perfect one to start with your first HTTP requests.
-Click here to get started, enter the destination, authentication, headers, and parameters of your request message and see Hurls.it work its magic.
+The Hurl.it option is the perfect one to start with your first HTTP requests.
+Click here to get started, enter the destination, authentication, headers, and parameters of your request message and see Hurl.it work its magic.